These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

-You will not receive a SAC award if you had consecutive one-year periods of performance in the two prior fiscal years.
+HRSA will NOT issue a SAC award if you had two consecutive one-year periods of performance, and you are still not compliant with all Health Center Program Requirements at the time we make award decisions.
+If no fundable applications are received, the service area will be re-competed.
 This is consistent with Health Center Program statute and the Health Center Program Compliance Manual Chapter 2: Health Center Program Oversight process.

 Additional information